Preparation and Admission

 To find out more about the field of Counseling Psychology, and whether your interests and values might be a good match for our training program, we have created a sequence of self-guided questions to consider with associated detailed information.
 If you take the time to consider this material, we are confident you will come away with a much clearer sense of whether a Ph.D. in Counseling Psychology at UT is the best choice for you.

-At the 2007 Town Hall Meeting, students were asked to generate a list of Top Ten Reasons to Apply to the UT Counseling Psychology program.
-You will see that they did not stop with ten reasons.
+We frequently ask our current students about their Top Reasons to Apply to the UT Counseling Psychology program.
 We also have a list of answers to frequently asked questions about Counseling Psychology and our program.

 To get an even more detailed picture of the program, we invite you to browse through this link to see all the materials used by current students.